ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/identifier-generation/type-specific.dotnet.markdown

 {NOTE This method applied to both synchronous and asynchronous operations /}

 {INFO:Database name parameter}
-The database name parameter is passed to the register convention methods to allow users to make Id generation decision per database
+The database name parameter is passed to the register convention methods to allow users to make Id generation decision per database.
 {INFO/}

 ###Example